Drop a coin, grab a snack: Kiosk-in-a-box spreads in Japan

-TOKYO (Reuters) - Japan’s long-toiling office workers have an incentive to stay chained to their desks: shrimp-flavored crackers, cafe-au-lait taffies, spicy potato chips and M&M candy.
+TOKYO, Aug 12 (Reuters) - Japan’s long-toiling office workers have an incentive to stay chained to their desks: shrimp-flavoured crackers, cafe-au-lait taffies, spicy potato chips and M&M candy.

 Confectionery maker Ezaki Glico has taken convenience to a new level for corporate employees too busy to pop out of the office with kiosks-in-a-box filled with munchies.